-When the System Monitor service is configured to save heap and/or stack dumps, those dumps are saved to disk and cannot be viewed from the Administration application.
+When the System Monitor service is configured to save heap and/or stack dumps (as described in Enabling the System Monitor Service), those dumps are saved to disk and cannot be viewed from the Administration application.
 However, the sysadmin user can quickly review the stack for the current state of the JVM in a browser.
 Follow the instructions below to view the stack.